 - Do not allow baby grass to grow too tall.
 Mow existing and new grass as needed.
 Cut the grass to make it 1/3 shorter.
 The mowing height currently should be about 2 1/2-3".
 Make sure your lawn mower blades are sharp.
 Dull blades hurt young grass plants.
 Now is a great time to replace the lawn mower's blades. - Continue to mow your grass without bagging the clippings.
 The soil temperature is still warm enough for the cut grass to decay and turn into nourishment for your lawn. - Skunks are destroying lawns now looking for white grubs.
 The only useful method this time of year to kill white grubs is to apply Dylox and be sure to water it in after application. - Many people have reported seeing white grubs while renovating their lawns.
 If you find more than 6-7 grubs per square feet, use Bayer Dylox to get rid of the grubs.
-If there are less than 6-7 grubs per square feet, then use Turf Trust to out grow the grub's damage. - If you have not already done so, feed your lawn with Turf Trust.
-Grass fed with Turf Trust will multiply up to 200-300% which will crowd out winter weeds.
-Turf Trust is the most complete lawn fertilizer formula available to homeowners. - Do not use starter fertilizer with more than 5% phosphate when sowing or growing grass seed.
+If there are less than 6-7 grubs per square feet, then use Turf Trust to out grow the grub's damage. - Do not use starter fertilizer with more than 5% phosphate when sowing or growing grass seed.
 Young grass, only needs a small amount of phosphate to start life. - Lawns that are not fed with a fertilizer, will become weed patches soon. - Lawns that are neglected, but still look nice, are most likely crabgrass lawns.
-These lawns will die after the first frost. - Lawns in cooler climates can be renovated by skipping applications of weed killers.
-Cut your lawn short.
-Rake out the weeds and crabgrass with a cavex rake or a power rake.
-Sow your grass seed directly in the remaining grass even with the weeds and crab grass left behind.
-With the cooler weather, the crab grass will die on its own.
-The weeds can be dealt with later. - It is important to get your grass seed sown as soon as possible.
+These lawns will die after the first frost. - It is important to get your grass seed sown as soon as possible.
 Soil temperatures fall fast in our Northern Broadcast areas.
 Soon, some varieties of tall fescue and bluegrass seed will not be able to germinate in the cooler temperatures.
 An advantage of using Water saver R.T.F. tall fescue grass seed is that it will more readily germinate in lower soil temperatures than other varieties of tall fescue grass seed.
 Lightly water the newly seeded Water Saver RTF daily until it germinates.
 After germination water longer but less frequently.
 Apply kick start to the newly seeded areas 3-5 days after seeding.